canonical/maas-hw-tutorial/README.md

-# MAAS Hardware Tutorial: Deploying to a Mini-PC or NUC
+# MAAS Hardware Tutorial: Deploying a NUC

 This is an early-stage tutorial designed to help you deploy real hardware — like a Mini-PC, NUC, or even a sufficiently capable laptop — using [MAAS](https://maas.io).
 It’s meant as a **proof-of-concept**, not a product-grade solution.
 That said, it can work surprisingly well on low-cost hardware with a little setup.